tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/2/LessonPlan.md

   ![group_by_aggregate.png](Images/group_by_aggregate.png)

-* DataFrames can also be grouped by more than one column.
+* DataFrames can be grouped by more than one column.
 This groups values across each specified column and summarizes the data into one record.
 This approach can be used as a way to identify if there are any duplicates within the data.

 * In the following screenshot, each `cryptocurrency` and `data_priceUsd` combination occurs only once.
 The screenshots show the differences between grouping by one or multiple columns.